ploenvora/Artficial-Life-Robots/README.md

 ## How to Run

-Generate a random snake bu running search.py!
+Generate a random snake by running search.py!